 - 1/2 cup milk or water

 Combine dry ingredients, add milk and egg.
 Put in a cloth or spring container and boil for two hours.

 - 1/2 cup hot water

 Mix together molasses, sugar and spices in a bowl.
 Dissolve baking soda in hot water.
 Add to first mixture, then add melted butter and raisins.
 Mix well.
 Add sifted flour a little at a time.
 Put in greased pudding mould and steam 1 1/2 to 2 hours.

 Hope you enjoy!
 I certainly did this past Sunday with my grandma, mom, her partner and my three aunts.
 Many great talks or yarns happen around the kitchen table in rural Newfoundland, both in the past and still today.

-Posted on June 21, 2010, in Categories, Cuisine, Newfoundland Recipes and tagged cabbage, carrot, dinner, greens, Labrador, Newfoundland, peas, potato, pudding, salt beef, sunday, turnip.
+Posted on June 21, 2010, in Food & Beverage, Newfoundland Recipes and tagged cabbage, carrot, dinner, greens, Labrador, Newfoundland, peas, potato, pudding, salt beef, sunday, turnip.
 Bookmark the permalink.
 3 Comments.